 McCarty's collecting interests include the postal history of her hometown of Brookville, Ohio, and stamps related to her hobbies of nature photography, hiking and visiting national parks.

 John Hotchner, a Linn's writer since 1977 and a contributing editor, is the author (since 1987) of the weekly U.S. Notes column.
 He collects the United States in depth and worldwide EFOs (errors, freaks and oddities), and exhibits stamp separation methods, U.S. auxiliary markings, the 1934 U.S. and Great Britain Christmas seals, and Hubba Hubba handstamps on Korean War military covers.
 Hotchner is a national and international stamp show and philatelic literature judge, the founder or cofounder of six ongoing national stamp groups, and an expertiser for U.S. material.
 He was a 16-year member of the APS board of directors, including serving as the APS president from 1997-99.
-He is currently vice president of the American Association of Philatelic Exhibitors and a member of the National Postal Museum's Council of Philatelists.
-He served on the Citizens' Stamp Advisory Committtee from 1998 to 2010.
-He retired from the U.S. Department of State in May 2008, and is now a consultant on terrorist mobility with the interagency Human Smuggling and Trafficking Center.
+He is immediate past president of the American Association of Philatelic Exhibitors.
+He served as vice president of the AAPE from 2006 to 2009.
+He is a member of the National Postal Museum's Council of Philatelists and served on the Citizens' Stamp Advisory Committtee from 1998 to 2010.
+Hotchner retired from the U.S. Department of State in May 2008, and in 2011, he retired as a consultant to the interagency Human Smuggling and Trafficking Center.

 The same aunt who interested Bill McAllister in journalism gave him his first stamp album, a Minkus beginner album in 1952.
 His interest then and now has remained U.S. stamps, especially first-day covers and programs.
 He began his pursuit of first-day programs after covering a first-day ceremony for the 1987 Girl Scout stamp in Washington.
 That ceremony prompted him to write a weekly stamp column that appeared in The Washington Post and other newspapers for 12 years.
 McAllister joined Linn's as its Washington correspondent in 1996 and has continued his interest in reporting how individual stamps are created and the intense lobbying for their approval.
 He also enjoys getting behind the scenes of the U.S. Postal Service, one of Washington's biggest federal agencies.
 To McAllister how the mail moves – or sometimes doesn't move – is almost as interesting as the stamps that the agency produces.